Pasu4/neuro-api-tony/README.md

 Tony is a graphical implementation of the [Neuro API](https://github.com/VedalAI/neuro-game-sdk) in python.
 Like [Randy](https://github.com/VedalAI/neuro-game-sdk/blob/main/Randy), he can answer `actions/force` commands automatically, but also allows the user to formulate the response Neuro would send themselves, as well as send non-forced actions whenever.

+> [!WARNING]
+> Due to some incomplete features making it into the master branch, Tony may currently be unstable.
+This will be fixed in v2.0.0.
+If you encounter any issues with the newest version, please try switching to `neuro-api-tony==1.6.2` and see if that fixes it.

 > [!Note]
 > I cannot guarantee that this implementation perfectly emulates what Neuro could/would do, or that it is error-free.
 > There might be [some things](https://github.com/VedalAI/neuro-game-sdk/issues/51) that I have overlooked.